mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 6. Web optimise the images using [TinyPNG](https://tinypng.com/) and save them into the static/icons.

 > [!NOTE]
-> Graphic design is not the focus of this course, students are encouraged not to spend excessive time designing logos and icons.
+> Graphic design is not the focus of this course, you should not spend excessive time designing logos and icons.

 ---

-### Setup your index.HTML using the Jinga2 template system
+### Setup your index.html using the Jinga2 template system

 > [!NOTE]
 > Adjust titles, headings and content to match your concept.